 early brain development?

-Recent research has shown conversational turns to be one of the most predictive metrics of child outcomes.
-Most importantly, a string of recent studies have indicated that conversations have more brain-building power than adult words alone.
-(That’s why you won’t see references to the “30 million word gap” on our website — the term has increasingly become outdated due to the latest science and doesn’t adequately capture the complexities of the early talk gap.)
+Importantly, there's overwhelming evidence that conversational turns have more brain-building power than adult words alone.
+(That’s why you won’t see references to the “30 million word gap” on our website — the term has increasingly become outdated due to the latest science on early language environments.)

-Recent key studies highlight the importance of conversational turns:
+Video highlights: Recent studies highlight the importance of conversational turns

-In 2018, Dr. Rachel Romeo and a team of researchers at Harvard and MIT published two papers examining how conversational turns relate to children’s brain structure and brain function.
+Dr. Rachel Romeo and a team of researchers at MIT and Harvard published two papers examining how conversational turns relate to children’s brain structure and brain function.
 The first paper shed light into the underlying neural mechanism that makes conversational turns so critical for early brain development, identifying a relationship between conversational turns and activation in Broca’s area, a language center in the brain.

 The findings in the second paper indicate that conversational turns strengthen white matter “information highways” in the brain, allowing the whole brain to work together better.

-Dr. Jill Gilkerson, head of LENA’s research department, and a team of researchers published the results of a 10-year longitudinal study in the fall of 2018 exploring how conversational turns relate to a child’s long-term outcomes.
-The study found a correlation between the amount of conversation turns experienced between 18-24 months of age and a child’s verbal abilities, language skills, and IQ in adolescence.
+Dr. Jill Gilkerson, LENA’s Chief Research and Evaluation Officer, led a team that published the results of a 10-year longitudinal study in the fall of 2018, exploring how conversational turns relate to a child’s long-term outcomes.
+The study found a correlation between the amount of conversation turns experienced between 18-24 months of age and a child’s verbal abilities, language skills, and IQ scores in adolescence.